neos/contentrepository-development-collection/README.md

 ```
 4. use the `require` part ot the composer.json file below:

+> **WARNING**: The `neos/event-sourcing` dependency does not work with the current master right now and is locked to a specific commit.
+As soon as the master branch will be working again, we will change the dependency back to `dev-master`.

 The resulting `composer.json` file should look something like this:
 ```yaml
 {